New Lynn

 Medium-to-High Density Residential Development

-New Lynn's metropolitan centre zoning enables apartment and terrace housing developments at densities well above traditional suburban levels.
-These projects require engineered building platforms on clay soils, comprehensive stormwater detention within constrained footprints, and retaining walls managing level changes on sloping sites.
-Kainga Ora's ongoing programme adds significant public housing construction demand.
+New Lynn's zoning pushes densities well above traditional suburban levels.
+These projects need engineered building platforms on clay soils, stormwater detention packed into tight footprints, and retaining walls managing the level changes you get on sloping sections.
+Kainga Ora's programme adds public housing demand on top of private development.

 Commercial and Mixed-Use Site Preparation

-The New Lynn town centre around LynnMall and the rail station is attracting mixed-use commercial and residential development.
-Site preparation includes demolition of existing structures, contaminated soil management where industrial legacy exists, engineered fill platforms, and stormwater systems meeting Auckland Council's metropolitan centre design standards.
+The area around LynnMall and the rail station is attracting mixed-use development.
+That means pulling down what's there, dealing with contaminated soil where industrial legacy exists, building engineered fill platforms, and putting in stormwater systems that meet Auckland Council's metropolitan centre design standards.
+Not straightforward work.

 Whau River Catchment Infrastructure

-Stormwater infrastructure serving New Lynn's urbanised catchment requires upgrading to meet post-2023 standards and support increased development density.
-Projects include pipe upsizing, detention basin construction, stream daylighting, and flood mitigation works along the Whau River corridor.
+Stormwater infrastructure in New Lynn's urbanised catchment needs to catch up with post-2023 standards and handle the extra load from increased density.
+Pipe upsizing, detention basins, stream daylighting, flood mitigation along the Whau corridor.
+This kind of work is ongoing and the demand's not going anywhere.

 Expert Insight